letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

    Endif
   Endon

-This will set gpio 16 to 1 when the pir is triggered, if the time is before 7 in the morning or after 19:00 in the evening. ( useful if you don't have a light sensor)
+This will set GPIO 16 to 1 when the PIR is triggered, if the time is before 7 in the morning or after 19:00 in the evening ( useful if you don't have a light sensor).

 SendToHTTP
 ----------